OUInsider - Venables: OU linebackers in a 'much better position' compared to a year ago

 The Sooners could be on their way to developing that depth with the younger players, too.

-Jaren Kanak has been on the radar since he saw limited reps last season and is in prime position to see significant playing time in the fall.
+Jaren Kanak has been on the radar since he recorded 24 tackles and a forced fumble in limited reps last season, and he's in prime position to see significant playing time in the fall.
 Coaches and players have raved about the development of redshirt freshman Kobie McKinzie, who arrived in the 2022 class as four-star prospect.

 Arguably the biggest standout player from the spring game was sophomore Kip Lewis.
 The former four-star prospect led the team with 11 tackles, two of them for a loss.